 - Sony A7R IV – One of Sony’s best all round mirrorless cameras, this is a fantastic option for all kinds of photography, including landscape photography.

 - Canon EOS R5 – a step up in price to one of Canon’s best cameras to date.
 This is the camera I currently use for landscape photography, and you can see my full EOS R5 review here.
-Also consider the EOS R6, a lower priced option which offer similar performance but a lower megapixel sensor.
+Also consider the EOS R6 Mark II, a lower priced option which offers similar performance but a lower megapixel sensor.

 Of course, you don’t absolutely need a mirrorless or DSLR camera for landscape photography.
 You can take landscape photos with anything from a smartphone to a compact camera.
 But if you have the option, I’d definitely recommend investing in a decent bit of kit, as the results will be worth it.